natemella/Paper/Paper/manuscript.md

 Graph 5 caption:
  - As you combine data types, you can see that certain algorithms increase performance while others decrease.
 The highest average performing algorithm is glmnet.
+The x axis shows the number of combinations.
+Combinations were unique for each algorithm.

 **Computational insights from top-performing algorithms.**
-Glment is made to handle wide data frames.
+Glmnet is made to handle wide data frames.
 Zero values are excluded from the data set in order to be more memory effecient.
 Therefore, the increase in data does not negatively affect the algorithm as much.
 We also observed that binary features such as somatic mutation data did extremely well.
-The algorithm that reached the highest total AUROC was xgboost because...
+The algorithm that reached the highest total AUROC was xgboost.
+Xgboost is designed to

 **Conclusion**
  - The best combination of data types and algorithm is unique for each cancer type.
 The safest, cheapest data type option with